mailpile/plugins/README.md

 Really, right now the plugins is not even half baked, it's like an eight baked- we just created this repo and started moving code here so we can see how plugins will take shape.

+### Use Plugins

+To install this barely baked version of plugins: clone this repo into your /static/default/ folder and VOILA, should work!